nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Was going up.
 It was not this guy.
 Yeah.
 I'm pretty sure that it was Yeah.
 It was me.

-I'm pretty sure it was Sameer.
+I'm pretty sure it was Simear.
 Yeah.
 You are the expert tracker after all.
 Thanks.
 This everything on this is just screwed up.

 I don't know what the deal is, but I don't I don't know if it's my Internet or what, but, like, all of the pictures, everything.
 Oh, are we supposed to be at the map or are we at the to be, like, the intro to the dark woods or whatever?
 The forbidden forest.
 You're you're in you're supposed to be where you are.
 I'm not I'm not dropping you on the map unless you guys are gonna be fighting something, and then and then I can come down now.